viral32111/events/README.md

   * [`PlayerLeaveCallback`](/src/main/kotlin/com/viral32111/events/callback/server/PlayerLeaveCallback.kt) - When a player has left the server.
   * [`PlayerDeathCallback`](/src/main/kotlin/com/viral32111/events/callback/server/PlayerDeathCallback.kt) - When a player has died.
   * [`PlayerChatMessageCallback`](/src/main/kotlin/com/viral32111/events/callback/server/PlayerChatMessageCallback.kt) - When a player has sent a chat message.
+  * [`PlayerEnterPortalCallback`](/src/main/kotlin/com/viral32111/events/callback/server/PlayerEnterPortalCallback.kt) - When a player is about to change dimension.
+  * [`PlayerGainExperienceCallback`](/src/main/kotlin/com/viral32111/events/callback/server/PlayerGainExperienceCallback.kt) - When a player has gained experience.

 ## Usage